grafana-druid-plugin/druidplugin/README.md

 ### Using druid plugin from Grafana executable:

+1. Download grafana-3.0.4 tar executable: https://grafanarel.s3.amazonaws.com/builds/grafana-3.0.4-1464167696.linux-x64.tar.gz

-1. Go the following directory in the grafana executable: public/app/plugins/datasource
+2. Go the following directory in the grafana executable: public/app/plugins/datasource

-2. Create a directory named: "druid"
+3. Create a directory named: "druid"

-3. Copy all the files in "https://github.com/grafana-druid-plugin/druidplugin/tree/master/dist" to the "druid" directory.
+4. Copy all the files in "https://github.com/grafana-druid-plugin/druidplugin/tree/master/dist" to the "druid" directory.

-4. Restart grafana
+5. Restart grafana

 ### Using druid plugin from Grafana source: